SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 PRC legal regime on protection of personal information

-The PIPL, together with the PRC Cybersecurity Law, which was issued by the SCNPC on 7 November 2016, and the PRC Data Security Law, which was recently issued by the SCNPC and took effect on 1 September 2021, are the three pillars in the PRC data protection regime that provide for a legal framework from, respectively, the PRC personal information protection, cybersecurity and data security perspectives.
+The PIPL, together with the PRC Cybersecurity Law, which took effect on 1 June 2017, and the PRC Data Security Law, which took effect on 1 September 2021, are the three pillars in the PRC data protection regime that provide for a legal framework from, respectively, the PRC personal information protection, cybersecurity and data security perspectives.

 Pre-PIPL provisions regulating the collection and processing of personal information are piecemeal and contained in a variety of PRC laws and regulations where there are substantial overlaps and arguable inconsistencies.